scylladb/scylla-migrator/docs/source/getting-started/ansible.rst

    - Ensure networking is configured to allow you access spark master node via TCP ports 8080 and 4040
    - visit ``http://<spark-master-hostname>:8080``

-8. Review and modify ``config.yaml`` based whether you're performing a migration to CQL or Alternator
+8. `Review and modify config.yaml </getting-started/#configure-the-migration>`_ based whether you're performing a migration to CQL or Alternator

    - If you're migrating to Scylla CQL interface (from Cassandra, Scylla, or other CQL source), make a copy review the comments in ``config.yaml.example``, and edit as directed.
    - If you're migrating to Alternator (from DynamoDB or other Scylla Alternator), make a copy, review the comments in ``config.dynamodb.yml``, and edit as directed.